ka5p3rr/MScDissertation/README.md

-# MSc Dissertation
+# MSc Dissertation at the University of Edinburgh
-# MScDissertation